Strategic Hiring under Algorithmic Monoculture: Proof of Main Results

-\begin{proof} To show that the game defined is a congestion game, we only need to find an exact potential function.
+We will then verify that the game is an exact potential game.
 Suppose there are $N$ firms in the market and the strategy profile is $\bbf$.
-Consider an arbitrary firm $i$ in the market.
-The change in the utility of the firm after the firm switches its strategy from $f_i$ to $f'_i$ is
+Each firm selects a subset $S_i \subseteq \{1,\dots,K\}$ of at most $L$ bins to interview, satisfying the capacity constraint.
+For any strategy profile $S = (S_1,\dots,S_n)$, let $M_k(S)$ denote the number of firms selecting bin $k$.